Healthcare Training

 Certification Exams

-NHA EKG Technician certification (CET)
+NHA Phlebotomy Technician certification (CPT)

 Employment